Stop the Mental Load: 10 Ways to Organize a Chaos-Free Home

 10-minute planning template:

-• Monday-Friday: Quick meals (tacos, stir-fry).
+- Monday-Friday: Quick meals (tacos, stir-fry).

-• Weekends: Fun stuff.
+- Weekends: Fun stuff.

-• Staples check: Always have pasta, eggs.
+- Staples check: Always have pasta, eggs.

-H3: Batch Cooking for Chaos-Free Home
+Batch Cooking for a Chaos-Free Home

-• Chop veggies Sunday, store in Pyrex.
+- Chop veggies on Sunday, store in Pyrex.

-• Double recipes, freeze half.
+- Double recipes, freeze half.

-• Grocery app lists prevent extras.
+- Grocery app lists prevent extras.

-One reader emailed: “Your meal prep tips saved my sanity during newborn phase.”
+One reader emailed: “Your meal prep tips saved my sanity during the newborn phase.”
 Printables at Mom Creative Blogger include a weekly meal planner.

 5. Revolutionize Laundry with a Sorted System